+Dropping litter

-- dropping litter - running in parts of the school where walking is required for safety reasons - talking in assembly - · demonstrating a deliberate lack of empathy for others - failing to wear uniform or sports kit correctly
+Running in parts of the school where walking is required for safety reasons

-Behaviour Concerns - Mid-Level offences - (the list below is indicative only)

-A Mid-Level Behaviour Concern Record is to be given for such offences as:

-- Persistent incidents of any Low-Level Behaviour Concerns with the same teacher - Rudeness to any member of staff (including answering back) - Inappropriate remarks to other pupils - Questioning the authority of the adult in charge - Going out of bounds - Breaches of specific classroom behaviours e.g. Science, IT, DT, ART and Games - Inappropriate use of physical force when handling a social situation

-Behaviour Concerns -High- Level offences - (the list below is indicative only)

-A High- Level Behaviour Concern Record is to be given for such offences as:

-- Verbal or physical unkindness such as: - o Harmful or offensive name calling of other pupils - o Using an inappropriate level of physical or emotional coercion of other pupils - o Any form of bullying or racial or other forms of discrimination - Using foul and/or abusive language or behaviour - Persistent disobedience - Significant rudeness to an adult or where clear instructions are not followed to the danger of self, staff or others. - Behaving inappropriately when representing the school - Damaging school property or another pupil's property - Lying
+Talking in assembly Demonstrating a deliberate lack of empathy for others Failing to wear uniform or sports kit correctly, for example: shirt untucked after warnings top button undone after warnings wearing non-regulation earrings after warnings wearing non-regulation hair band, bobbles etc. after warnings wearing school socks for games/PE lessons wearing trainers without permission Behaviour Concern Mid-Level Offences This list is indicative (non- exhaustive).
+Persistent incidents of any low-level Behaviour Concerns with the same teacher Rudeness to any member of staff (including answering back) Inappropriate remarks to other pupils Questioning the authority of the adult in charge Going out of bounds Breaches of specific classroom behaviours e.g. Science, IT, DT, Art and Games Inappropriate use of physical force when handling a social situation Behaviour Concern High- Level offences This list is indicative (non- exhaustive).
+Verbal or physical unkindness such as: harmful or offensive name calling of other pupils using an inappropriate level of physical or emotional coercion of other pupils any form of bullying or racial or other forms of discrimination Using foul and/or abusive language or behaviour Persistent disobedience Significant rudeness to an adult or where clear instructions are not followed to the danger of self, staff or others.
+Behaving inappropriately when representing the school Damaging school property or another pupil's property Lying Head's and Senior Deputy Head Involvement This list is indicative (non- exhaustive).
+Persistent disruptive behaviour Peer on peer abuse including online Bullying including cyber bullying Physical assault/threatening behaviour Fighting Sexual harassment Racist or sexist abuse or other forms of discrimination Drug abuse Alcohol abuse Theft Sexual misconduct including sexting and sharing nudes or semi nudes Damage to property Contravention of the School's E-Safety Policy, ICT or Acceptable Use Policy Contravention of a Behaviour Contract Behaviour which brings the School into disrepute Behaviour which in the Head's reasonable opinion leads them to believe that removal of the pupil from the School is in the best interest of the School or of the pupil staff or pupil. -----------------